ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 In Random Forest, we grow multiple trees as opposed to a single tree.
 To classify a new object based on attributes, each tree gives a classification.
 The forest chooses the classification having the __most votes__(Over all the trees in the forest) and in case of regression, it takes the __average__ of outputs by different trees.

+### 15. What cross-validation technique would you use on a time series dataset.
+Instead of using k-fold cross-validation, you should be aware to the fact that a time series is not randomly distributed data - It is inherently ordered by chronological order.

+In case of time series data, you should use techniques like forward chaining -- Where you will be model on past data then look at forward-facing data. fold 1: training[1], test[2] fold 1: training[1 2], test[3] fold 1: training[1 2 3], test[4]
+fold 1: training[1 2 3 4], test[5]